Also known as Phosphatidylinositol-Glycan Class A Protein Deficiency; Multiple Congenital Anomalies-Hypotonia-Seizures Syndrome 2

 A rare, X-linked, glycosylphosphatidylinositol anchor defect disorder, caused by an abnormal enzyme disrupting glycosylation.
 Symptoms include global developmental delay, seizures, hypo/hypertonia, dystonia, cortical visual impairment, slow gastrointestinal motility, delayed myelination, and problems with sleep, respiration, and swallowing.

 PIGA-CDG is an extremely rare genetic disorder impacting children from birth.
 The symptoms of PIGA-CDG are wide-ranging in both scope and severity.
 Not all children with PIGA-CDG may exhibit all symptoms and some children will exhibit additional symptoms.
 Children with PIGA-CDG often have global developmental delays, seizures (e.g., infantile spasms, myoclonic), respiratory complications, muscle tone abnormalities (hypotonia, hypertonia, dystonia), cortical visual impairment (CVI), gastrointestinal issues (e.g., slow motility), sleep disorders, difficulty swallowing leading to aspiration, delayed myelination (which can be seen on MRIs).
-There are close to 100 individuals with PIGA-CDG published in the medical literature.
+There are close to 100 individuals with PIGA-CDG published in medical literature.